RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-15-henry-ford-faster-horse.markdown

 ###Focus on Faster
 _Faster_ tells us that we can stretch beyond our current thinking and consider other modes of transportation.
 Focusing on _faster_ led to the beginning of the automobile industry.

-Customers are telling us what they want all the time.
+Customers are sharing their desires all the time.
 We need to listen carefully and parse well.
 Thanks IxDA Chicago and Chris Holmes for the lesson.